purestorage/pso-csi/pureStorageDriver/README.md

 - #### Environments Supported*:
   - Kubernetes 1.13+
     - NOTE: for Kubernetes 1.17, there is an [issue](https://github.com/kubernetes/kubernetes/issues/87852) using vxlan with Flannel or Calico
-  - Minimum Helm version required is 3.0.2
+  - Minimum Helm version required is 3.1.0.
-  - OpenShift 3.11
+  - Google Anthos 1.2.x, 1.3.x
+  - Docker Kuberenetes Service (DKS) - based on Docker EE 3.0 with Kubernetes 1.14.3
+  - Platform9 Managed Kubernetes (PMK) - Privileged mode only
 - #### Other software dependencies:
   - Latest linux multipath software package for your operating system (Required)
   - Latest Filesystem utilities/drivers (XFS by default, Required)